fluttercandies/flutter_asset_generator/README.md

 ## tips

 If you run the 'flutter packages run build_runner watch' in cli ,then you change the pubspec.yaml, you must stop the watch, becasue flutter's locked.

+flutter's asset no supoort hot reload/hot restart. so if you change your assets, you must stop your application, and run `flutter packages get` and `flutter packages pub run build_runner build` to generate your resource.